 Product Key Types Listed in Subscriber Downloads

-Microsoft is committed to protecting the integrity of the MSDN subscriptions program and the value of the software and benefits that the program’s legitimate subscribers receive for their investment.
-In support of this commitment, Microsoft has implemented daily key claim limits for MSDN subscriptions.
+Microsoft is committed to protecting the integrity of the Visual Studio subscriptions program and the value of the software and benefits that the program’s legitimate subscribers receive for their investment.
+In support of this commitment, Microsoft has implemented daily key claim limits for Visual Studio subscriptions.
 Daily key claim limits restrict the number of keys that can be claimed per day per subscription.

-The daily key claim limit is 10 keys for all MSDN, MPN, BizSpark, MCT Software & Services, and MCT Developer Software & Services subscriptions, with the exception of MSDN Essentials and MSDN For Action Pack, which have a daily key claim limit of 7 keys.
+The daily key claim limit is 10 keys for all Visual Studio subscriptions, including those offered through MPN, BizSpark, MCT Software & Services, and MCT, with the exception of Visual Studio Professional (MPN), which has a daily key claim limit of 7 keys.

 Note: key claim limits are subject to change.
 Please check here for the most up-to-date limits.

 If you have claimed the maximum number of keys available with for your subscription within a 24-hour period, you will see an error telling you that your limit has been reached.
 The limit resets every 24 hours, starting at 12:01 AM PST.

 Our research shows that the majority of subscribers are covered by the number of product keys included in their subscription.
 If you need additional keys, you can submit a request through Visual Studio Subscription Customer Service and it will be considered for approval on a case-by-case basis.

 You can export and save all your product keys from the My Product Keys page so that you don’t need to be online to access them.
 You can open the XML key list using XML Notepad, Microsoft Excel, or other XML compatible programs.
 XML Notepad 2007 provides a simple intuitive user interface for browsing and editing XML documents, and can be downloaded from the XML Notepad 2007 page.